CHERTS/zabbix_dbmon/templates/media/rocketchat/README.md

 - *p* - optional.
 Used if the field should be sent only on problem/recovery operation.
 Possible values:
     - *p* - problem
     - *r* - recovery
 - *Host* - the title of the field.
-There can be any text including whitespaces or symbols.
+There can be any text including whitespaces or symbols.aces or symbols.

 4\.
 Create a **Zabbix user** and add **Media** with the **Rocket.Chat** media type.
 "Send to" field should be filled as `#channel_name` or `@username`.<br>
 Note, that "Send to" field cannot be empty.
 If the channel is already specified in the **rc_send_to** parameter, you can put any symbol in this field to comply with frontend requirements.
 Make sure this user has access to all hosts, for which you would like problem notifications to be converted into Rocket.Chat tasks.

-For more information see [Zabbix](https://www.zabbix.com/documentation/5.0/manual/config/notifications) and [Rocket.Chat](https://docs.rocket.chat/) documentations.
+For more information see [Zabbix](https://www.zabbix.com/documentation/6.0/manual/config/notifications) and [Rocket.Chat](https://docs.rocket.chat/) documentations.

 ## Supported versions
-Zabbix 5.0 and higher
+Zabbix 6.0 and higher